 - Unable to monitor Social media channels where customers might be posting their bad customer experience or complaints.

-Such issues can be easily addressed by deploying a customer support technology which can streamline all your channels and provide your customers with out of box integration with CRMs, 24*7 uninterrupted 360 degree customer service etc., fulfilling your digital customer service needs.
+Such issues can be easily addressed by deploying a customer service software which can streamline all your channels and provide your customers with out of box integration with CRMs, 24*7 uninterrupted 360 degree customer service etc., fulfilling your digital customer service needs.

 Mistake 2: Poor use of personalization tokens to address your customers